ArPiRobot/arpirobot.github.io/docs/guide/setup/setupcomputer.md

 Make should be installed by default on macOS and Linux (if not use system packages).

-For windows, the easiest method is to use download from the [ezwin32 project](https://downloads.sourceforge.net/project/ezwinports/make-4.3-without-guile-w32-bin.zip).
-This will download a zip file, not an installer.
-You need to extract the zip somewhere on your system and add the "bin" folder to your `PATH` environment variable.
-Alternatively, the [scoop](https://scoop.sh/) package manager for windows includes make and will automatically add it to your path.
+For windows, the easiest method is to use download from [here](https://gnuwin32.sourceforge.net/packages/make.htm) and run the installer.
+You must add `C:\Program Files (x86)\GnuWin32\bin` to the `PATH` environment variable.
+Alternatively, the [scoop](https://scoop.sh/) package manager for windows can install make and will automatically add it to your path when installed.

 ### Python